anjackson/anjackson.github.io/digipres-lessons-learned/_posts/2018-03-15-story-of-a-bad-deed.md

 ----

 [^1]: I remain frustrated that I still find endianness confusing.
 In the past, I managed to cobble together a port of a [little-endian platform emulation](https://www.marutan.net/rpcemu/) that ran on my big-endian Mac, and despite the fact I got it working I never felt like I really understood it properly!
+[^2]: Thanks to [Nick Krabbenhöft](https://twitter.com/NKrabben) for [pointing out](https://twitter.com/NKrabben/status/974386913464537099) that I'd mis-remembered where I'd got these samples from.
+This updated blog post should now be accurate!